-I'm a third year Social/Personality Ph.D. student.
+I'm a fourth year Social/Personality Ph.D. student.
 My current work focuses on attachment processes in donor-conceived individuals (i.e., people born through assisted reproductive technology, ART).
 Broadly speaking, I'm interested in how individual differences in attachment relate to (1) language use/production, (2) behavior, and (3) interpersonal functioning in donor-conceived individuals and families.

 M.S.
 Psychology, University of Illinois at Urbana-Champaign, 2018

 M.A.
 Research Psychology, University of Massachusetts Dartmouth, 2015

 PSYC 201 - Intro to Psychology (in-person & online)

 PSYC 250 - Personality

 - Hojjat, M., Moyer, A., & Lozano, E. B. (2016).
 Transgression and forgiveness in friendships.
 In M. Hojjat & A. Moyer (Eds.), The psychology of friendship.
 New York: Oxford University Press.